healthyplatforms/cakephp-restkit/README.md

 #### allowPublic()
 Use allowPublic() to make your action(s) public/unprotected.

-The usage is similar to AuthComponent so you can use a string, an or var args:
+Usage is similar to AuthComponent so you can use a string, an array or var args:

 * `$this->RestKit->allowPublic(array('index', 'add'));` or
 * `$this->RestKit->allowPublic('index');` or